Mostaxi gains over 260 drivers in just 18 months and increases their number of jobs per driver by 17%, just one month after go-live

 - Support for multiple account payment types such as cash, credit, invoice and flexible payment types.
 (Subsequently available for all Sherlock customers).

 - Integration with Taxi Broker and third party companies

 - Integration with Cisco telephony system

-In just three days after Sherlock went live, MOSTAXI saw its jobs per driver increased and were busier than ever with zero experienced system failures.
+In just three days after Sherlock went live, Mostaxi saw its jobs per driver increased and were busier than ever with zero experienced system failures.
 Within the first week of launching Sherlock and compared to the previous month, Sherlock showed a 17% increase in jobs per driver with zero system failures.

-Overall since May 2014, MOSTAXI has nearly doubled its fleet from 318 to 582 vehicles (as of August 2015); the company employs over 1,000 staff and now has a system capable of supporting rapid expansion.
+Overall since May 2014, Mostaxi has nearly doubled its fleet from 318 to 582 vehicles (as of August 2015).
+The company employs over 1,000 staff and now has a system capable of supporting rapid expansion.

-Sergey Veshkin, IT Director of MOSTAXI, said:
+Sergey Veshkin, Mostaxi IT Director, said:

 “After reviewing many systems such as AutoCab, TaxiMaster, Madiv etc., Sherlock met our specific requirements to develop a bespoke solution to sit within our business and legal framework.
 The go-live process was very well managed by a qualified team of specialists.
 In the last year, we have seen an exceptional growth and believe Sherlock has provided a huge competitive advantage”.